Present Perfect

 Kelly's hurt her ankle, so she can't play football today.

-We use the 'present perfect tense' to talk about repeated actions in an unspecified period between the past and now.
+The 'present perfect tense' is used to talk about an action that has been repeated at unspecified intervals between the past and now.
 The action can take place at any time from the past to the present.
-By repeated actions, we mean that the action has happened regularly and not once.
+In this case, the focus of the sentence is repetition of the action, not the time when it happened.
 Check out the examples:

 It has happened several times already.